Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Defense

 \section{Defense}

-In the previous sections, we have shown that label leakage and backdoor attacks are both challenging problems to VFL.
+In the previous sections, we have shown that label leakage is a challenging problems to VFL.
 In this section, we discuss possible routes for protection.
 Especially, the active party needs to establish a stronger defense mechanism.
 The common defense mechanisms previously adopted include differential privacy and gradient sparsification.
 However these techniques usually suffer from accuracy loss, which might be unacceptable in certain scenarios.
 Another line of work is to exploit the distribution differences of per-sample gradient values \cite{label_leakage_VFL_2021}, but they are not always accessible.

 Here we propose a simple yet effective label disguise technique where the active party learns to transform the original labels to a set of "soft fake labels" so that 1) these soft fake labels contrast with the original ones, i.e. the fake labels and the original ones are likely not the same after the transformation; 2) the original labels can be reconstructed almost losslessly; 3) the fake labels should introduce as much confusion as possible to prevent the passive party to infer the true labels.
 For example, a simple mapping function (e.g., a function that assigns label "dog" to "cat" and "cat" to "dog") would satisfy the first two conditions but not the last one, since if a party knows the true label of one sample, it would know the true labels of all samples belonging to the same class.
 To increase confusion, we propose learning a confusional autoencoder (CoAE) to establish a mapping such that one label will be transformed into a soft label with higher probability for each alternative class.
 For example, a dog is mapped to [0.5,0.5] probability of dog and cat, respectively.
-Whereas autoencoder is simple and effective for hiding true labels, confusion is important in changing the probability distribution of classes, making backdoor attacks harder to succeed.
+Whereas autoencoder is simple and effective for hiding true labels, confusion is important in changing the probability distribution of classes, making label leakage attack harder to succeed.

-Algorithm \ref{autoencoder_train} and Figure \ref{fig:vfl_attach_setting} (D) describe the training procedure.
+Algorithm \ref{autoencoder_train} and Figure \ref{fig:vfl_attach_setting}($C$) describe the training procedure.
 The encoder takes as input ground-truth labels $y$ and outputs fake labels $\tilde{y}$, while the decoder takes as input fake labels $\tilde{y}$ and reconstruct original true labels $\hat{y}$.
 That is:

 Where $W_e$ and $W_d$ are the parameters for encoder and decoder,respectively.
 To satisfy our conditions, we introduce a contrastive loss and an entropy loss, respectively:

 Where $CE(\cdot)$ is the cross-entropy loss.
 Then, we form the final learning objective function as: